 Both are essential for businesses to operate smoothly, but oddly, the two rarely come together unless it is to discuss salary reviews and budgets.
 However, there is one other area in which they have a shared interest – absence, and more specifically, the cost of absence.

-Working out how much absence is costing your organisation can be a mystery to finance.
+Working out how much absence is costing your organization can be a mystery to finance.
 This article will investigate why knowing your cost of absence is important, how you can most efficiently calculate it, and why finance needs HR to solve the case.

 Why does the cost of absence matter?